-5. Appointment of Co-optee Member
+Appointment of Co-optee Member

-The Panel were reminded that they were required to appoint two independent co-optee members.
+The Panel are required to appoint two independent co-optee members.
 Mr Darbys term of office came to an end in May 2021 and a formal recruitment process had been followed which concluded in interviews being held on 15 June 2021.
+The Panel formally appoint Mr Adrian Bowen as co-optee member.
+A letter of thanks to Mr Darby would be sent from the Chairman.